 - If any of the positions below will not involve enough hours to constitute an internship for credit, a student may potentially supplement their work on such a project with other tasks related to the DHI or its affiliated projects.

 - See the DHI homepage for more information on student internships and faculty fellows programs during the 2021-22 academic year.
 Additional opportunities, beyond those listed on this page, may exist.
 In addition, the DHI can often create opportunities for students, based on their interests and abilities.

 - Hicks Honors College students can potentially receive funding to support their work with faculty on digital projects through the Hicks Fellows program, and such experiences may, in some cases, also fulfill the capstone requirement.

-- Students involved in these internships may have the opportunity to present at academic conferences, including the DHI Digital Projects Showcase in the fall of 2019 (date TBA).
+- Students involved in these internships may have the opportunity to present at academic conferences.

 2021-22 Volunteer Assistant with Enviro Rights Map